Denotational semantics for guarded dependent type theory: A presheaf model

 \section{A presheaf model}

 This section defines the category $\BaseCat$ as that of covariant presheaves on the category of \emph{time objects} $\TimeCat$.
 As any presheaf category, $\BaseCat$ has enough structure to model dependent type theory.
 The category $\BaseCat$ contains an object $\Cl$ of \emph{clocks} which can be used to model clock quantification and guarded recursion.
-We show that $\BaseCat$ validates almost all the rules of guarded dependent type theory, apart from the clock irrelevance axiom, which is the topic of Section~\ref{sec:orthogonality}.
+We show that $\BaseCat$ validates almost all the rules of $\coregdtt$, apart from the clock irrelevance axiom, which is the topic of Section~\ref{sec:orthogonality}.
+The focus in this section, as in most of the paper, will be to construct the semantic structure needed for modelling the type theory, leaving the question of how to interpret syntax to Section~\ref{sec:interp:syntax}.